 - What is the R&D Tax Credit?

 - How much can it mean to my company?

 - What is eligible?

 - How is the R&D tax credit calculated?

 - 6765 Disclosures

-- Proposed changes to the form
+- Changes on the Draft Form

 - What does this mean for you?

 - Section 174 Capitalization Requirement

 - Legislative update

-Section 174 - Current Legislative Update
+Section 174 - Legislative Update